molmod/psiflow/docs/execution.md

 - `cores_per_worker: int = 1`: how many cores each individual calculation requires
 - `max_walltime: float = None`: specifies a maximum duration of each calculation before it gets gracefully killed.
 - `parsl_provider: parsl.providers.ExecutionProvider`: a Parsl provider which psiflow can use to get compute time.
-For a `ClusterProvider`, this involves submitting a job to the queueing system; for a `GoogleCloudProvider`, this involves provisioning and connecting to a node in the cloud; for a `LocalProvider`, this just means "use the resources available on the current system".
+For a `ClusterProvider` (e.g. `SlurmProvider`), this involves submitting a job to the queueing system; for a `GoogleCloudProvider`, this involves provisioning and connecting to a node in the cloud; for a `LocalProvider`, this just means "use the resources available on the current system".
 See [this section](https://parsl.readthedocs.io/en/stable/userguide/execution.html#execution-providers) in the Parsl documentation for more details.

-Psiflow introduces four different execution definitions:
+Psiflow introduces three different execution definitions:

 1. __model evaluation__: this determines how and where the trainable models (i.e. `BaseModel` instances) are executed.
 In addition to the common arguments above, it allows the user to specify a `simulation_engine`, with possible